Flow-SLM: Joint Learning of Linguistic and Acoustic Information for Spoken Language Modeling: Experiments

 Our main training data is the English subset of Multilingual LibriSpeech (MLS-En)~\cite{pratap2020mls}, which contains approximately 45k hours of speech, corresponding to around 2 billion continuous tokens with the Mimi encoder\cite{defossez2024moshi}.
 We also use an extended training set, which includes these 45k hours and an additional 20k hours from the clean subset of The People’s Speech~\cite{galvez2021people} to expose the model to a non-audiobook domain.
 We use MLS-En (45k) as the base setup if not otherwise specified, and MLS-En plus The People’s Speech clean (65k total) as the extended setup, denoted by "-ext".

 We initialize the causal transformer from a text LM, following TWIST~\cite{hassid2023textually}, specifically using two OpenELM~\cite{mehta2024openelm} checkpoints (OpenELM-270M and OpenELM-1B) for our two model sizes.
-For the CFM head, we adopt the same architecture as in~\cite{li2024autoregressive}, using 3 residual blocks ($\sim$125M parameters) of MLP for our smaller model Flow-SLM-270M and 6 residual blocks ($\sim$150M parameters) for the larger Flow-SLM-1B.
+For the CFM head, we adopt the same architecture as in~\cite{li2024autoregressive} 6 residual blocks ($\sim$150M parameters).

 The model is trained for one epoch with a batch size of 128 utterances.
 We use 8-bit AdamW~\cite{dettmers20218} as the optimizer to reduce GPU memory usage.
 We use the Mimi encoder~\cite{defossez2024moshi} to extract representations, with pre-quantizer outputs serving as the embeddings $x$ and the first RVQ level used as the semantic tokens $z$.
 We use classifier-free guidance (CFG)~\cite{ho2022classifier} to sharpen the distribution, by randomly dropping the conditioning input to the CFM head $(z_{m:m+k-1}, c_{<m})$ with a probability of 0.05 during training.